cpprev/minecraft-ansible/README.md

 in file "hosts" :

-    - change "ansible_host" variable
+    - change "ansible_host" variable to your remote host IP address
+    - change "ansible_password" in case you need password ssh authentication
+    - change "ansible_ssh_private_key_file" in case you need private key ssh authentication

 in file "group_vars/all" :

-    - change "user" and "group" variables
+    - change "user" and "group" variables to your remote host user
     - change "mc_dl_link" variable to the minecraft server download link you want to deploy (currently 1.16.X, see : https://www.minecraft.net/en-us/download/server)

 in file "roles/mc/templates/server.properties.j2" :

-    - adapt to the server properties you want to use for your server
+    - adapt to the server properties you want for your server (map size, slots, ...)

 ---